-A. Purpose and Duties: To oversee the long-and short-term development of the American Job Center One-Stop Services System in North Central Connecticut, the One-Stop Operating Consortium, and contract compliance and performance management of WIOA and Temporary Assistance to Needy Families (TANF) programs and services.
+A. Purpose and Duties: To oversee the long-and short-term development of the American Job Center One-Stop Services System in North Central Connecticut, the One-Stop Operating Consortium, and contract compliance and performance management of WIOA and all Adult and Youth grant funded services that support jobseekers and Business customers.
 The Committee shall adopt operational policies for program implementation.
-It shall also monitor the Corporation's performance pursuant to WIOA, JFES and Common Measures criteria, recommend for Board approval the One-Stop operator, and shall report to the Board on service provider financial allocations.
-The Committee shall appoint members to the One-Stop Consortium, and shall oversee the continuous improvement of employer services.
+It shall also monitor the Corporation's performance pursuant to WIOA recommendation for Board approval the One-Stop operator and shall participate in all service procurement processes and recommend to the Board on service provider financial allocations.
+The Committee shall appoint members to the One-Stop Consortium and shall oversee the continuous improvement of employer services.